kyleclo/kyleclo.github.io/_pages/mentorship.md

 FAQs:

 * **Who?**
-  * **Student status?**
+  * **Eligibility?**
-    * ✅ Current students near graduation or former students already working,
+    * ✅ Any prospective PhD applicant, including students near graduation and former students already working,
     * ✅ Already been accepted to a PhD program and looking to defer enrollment for a year,
-    * ❌ Already enrolled in a PhD program.
+    * ❌ Already enrolled in a PhD program,
-  * Domestic and international applicants welcome.
+    * ✅ Domestic and international applicants welcome.
   * **Experience?**
     * Some research experience required.
 You don't need many papers, nor do they have to be published (preprints are OK).
     * Strong coding skills preferred.
 Especially if you can point to contributions to open-source projects or demonstrations of your work.
 You don't need industry software development experience.